 Method One: Use moisturizing soap

 This is different than your average bar of ivory or cheap soap.
+Even though this seems simple, even professionals like a maid service use the technique.
 If you have some dove moisturizing soap or a similar brand whose sole purpose is to get down into the skin to revitalize it, then your in luck.
 Consider, leather is nothing but well treated and crafted animal skin.
 Using deep cleansing moisturizer and conditioner on the sofa will bring out the color and clean it.
 Do not go overboard with the application of the soap.
 Remember that the leather has been treated with dyes and coatings and that putting too much soap upon it may damage the color and treatments in place.
 The best practice is to do a test area first, then when you know that all is well put on a light coat and clean the leather sofa.

 Method Two: Make a vinegar/olive oil mix